chaplinjs/chaplin/docs/chaplin.router.md

 <h3 class="module-member" id="changeURLHandler">changeURLHandler([url])</h3>

 Handler for the globalized `!router:changeURL` event.
-Calls `this.changeURL`.
+Calls `changeURL`.

 * **url**: string that is going to be pushed as the page’s URL